 The therapeutic partnership slowly but surely changes the terrain for your client (which is where the healing really happens).
 Their internal terrain makes a shift through the diet, lifestyle and therapeutic interventions you employ, and the healing terrain (and potential) shift because the relationship itself changes the hormonal milieu.

 Trust and empathy lead to a chemical environment that induces the healing potential.
-You have the opportunity to activate the transformation from stuck to healing with the practice of functional empathy.
+You have the opportunity to activate the transformation from stuck to healing with the practice of Functional empathy.

-When both of you and your client have the opportunity to be vulnerable in a way that only you can provide, two magical things happen:
+When both you and your client have the opportunity to be vulnerable in a way that only you can provide, two magical things happen: